Shahed007/webNewsWeb-clinet/README.md

 # WebNewsWave

 ## 🔗 Links
+Live website link :
 [WebNewsWave](https://webnewswave-client.web.app/)

+Server site code link: [WebNewsWave-server](https://github.com/Shahed007/webNewsWeb-server-v1)

+## I have used whatever technology on this website:

+On this website, I use React.js, Tailwind CSS, and Material Tailwind to create the front end.
+For data fetching, I employ TanStack Query, and for authentication, I integrate Firebase.
+On the backend, I utilize Mongoose with a MongoDB database, along with Express.js and Node.js.
+Deployed server on Vercel.

 ## 5 Features of project

-- My website has a premium subscription system.
-On home page user can see a modal after 10 seconds from there it will take to subscription page.
-My website has 3 subscription planes for users.
-If user subscribed they show premium articleless page.
+- My website features a premium subscription system.
+Upon visiting the homepage, users encounter a modal after 10 seconds, guiding them to the subscription page.
+The website offers three subscription plans like 1 minute, 5 days, 10 days. for users to choose from.
+Once a user subscribes, they gain access to a premium, ad-free experience on the article pages.
-- My website has admin dashboard from where admin can decline, delete, approve articles.
-Can do premium articles.
-If the admin does not approve, the user will not be able to see the article.
+- My website incorporates an admin dashboard that enables administrators to manage articles.
+Admins have the ability to decline, delete, or approve articles.
+Additionally, they can designate certain articles as premium.
+If an article is not approved by the admin, it remains inaccessible to users.
+This ensures that only approved and authorized content is visible on the website.
-- Admin can add publisher to my website.
-User can post articles.
-If the admin approves it, it will show on the website.
-- My website admin will show how many articles the publisher has as a percentage through a pie chart on the admin dashboard.
-You can see how many view each titles have received in the bar chart.
-- My website admin can make someone else admin if he wants.
-If the user posts an article, the user can see its status on his my article page.
+- The website is equipped with an admin dashboard that allows administrators to add publishers.
+Users have the ability to post articles and after submission, the articles go through an approval process by the administrator.
+Once approved, articles are visible on the website, ensuring a controlled and curated content experience.
+- My website admin dashboard has a dynamic presentation of publisher statistics.
+Administrators can visualize the distribution of each publisher's articles through a pie chart, displaying each publisher's percentage contribution to the overall content.
+Additionally, a bar chart provides insight into visitor statistics for each article title, allowing administrators to gauge the popularity of individual articles.
+These graphical representations offer a comprehensive overview of content engagement and contributor performance.
+- The admin functionality on my website extends to the capability of appointing new administrators.
+In the admin dashboard's user section, I have implemented pagination for improved navigation and efficiency.
+Additionally, I have applied pagination to the admin dashboard's all articles pages, ensuring a streamlined and organized presentation of content for enhanced user experience.